 - Trash Amps – Speakers made from recycled materials like aluminum cans – in the Bay area

-- Trash for Teaching – In Gardena near Los Angeles
+- Trash for Teaching at Two Bit Circus Foundation – In Fresno

 - Wishi Washi Studio – I would love to meet bookmaker and quilter Jody Alexander in Santa Cruz

 - Green Guru Gear – Upcycled bicycle parts and climbing ropes in Boulder

 - Rebecca Mezoff Tapestry – I would love to meet weaver Rebecca in Fort Collins

 - Reframe Creative Reuse Center – in Lakewood

 - Repurposed Materials – In Henderson, Damon Carson connects industrial waste with new uses

 - The Makerie – A place for artists and makers to come together in Boulder